frontenddogma/web-development-glossary/manuscript/l.md

 Local scope
 : A characteristic of variables that makes them local (i.e., the variable name is only bound to its value within a scope which is not the global scope).&nbsp;[‡](#m-local-scope)

+Local storage
+: Web storage data that is per-origin and available to all scripts loaded from pages from the same origin, and that persists after the browser is closed.&nbsp;[†](#w-web-storage)

 Local variable
 : A variable that is given local scope.
 Local variable references in the function or block in which it is declared override the same variable name in the larger scope.
 In programming languages with only two levels of visibility, local variables are contrasted with global variables.
 On the other hand, many ALGOL-derived languages allow any number of nested levels of visibility, with private variables, functions, constants, and types hidden within them, either by nested blocks or nested functions.
 Local variables are fundamental to procedural programming, and more generally modular programming.
 Variables of local scope are used to avoid issues with side-effects that can occur with global variables.&nbsp;[†](#w-local-variable)